Applying mindfulness and living systems principles to Boulder governance.

-In the interest of helping Boulder to be home to a greater diversity of people, we need to look at the current lack of equity and access around housing in our city and we need to target our efforts towards bringing in groups that are not currently represented.
+In the interest of helping Boulder to be home to a greater diversity of people, we need to look at the current lack of equity and access to housing in our city and we need to target our efforts towards bringing in groups that are not currently represented.
 Solutions that are focused purely on densification fail to address the lack of equity that is already woven into our culture.
-I think the best solutions is increasing supply through intelligent densification with an emphasis on permanently affordable housing for both low and middle income families, and targeting access in these programs towards groups that are historically underrepresented in Boulder.
+I think the best solution is increasing supply through intelligent densification with an emphasis on permanently affordable housing for both low and middle-income families, and targeting access in these programs towards groups that are historically underrepresented in Boulder.

 We need to gradually move towards decreasing car dependency in the city, and support more effective alternative solutions such as public transit and biking.
-We need to make it be a conscious choice to own a car in Boulder, by using programs such as residential parking permits, ensuring equity and flexibility are woven into the system so that we don’t accidentally exclude people from Boulder.
-And we need to use funds from this program to support more effective transit solutions, such asa protected bike lanes and better public transit.
-Our public transit system also needs to be reimagined, allowing for greater flexibility for differnt lifestyles; such as direct door to door shuttles that get people where they need to go and that use technology to effectively and efficiently create routes on the go.
+We need to make it a conscious choice to own a car in Boulder, by using programs such as residential parking permits, ensuring equity and flexibility are woven into the system so that we don’t accidentally exclude people from Boulder.
+And we need to use funds from this program to support more effective transit solutions, such as protected bike lanes and better public transit.
+Our public transit system also needs to be reimagined, allowing for greater flexibility for different lifestyles; such as direct door-to-door shuttles that get people where they need to go and that use technology to effectively and efficiently create routes on the go.

 Our unhoused populations are extremely vulnerable and are sending a signal for systemic issues present in our society.
 It’s vital that we don’t become too calloused and hardened, and focus too deeply on our own personal convenience while ignoring the very real call for help that this reflects.